-The global alcoholic beverages market is expected to grow steadily at a CAGR of over 5% from 2016 to 2024.
+The global alcoholic beverage market is expected to witness considerable growth over the forecast period.
 The demand is strongly driven by the significant rise in demand for alcoholic beverages from the millennial population across the world.

 The industry is highly consolidated and has high barriers to entry for smaller market players.
-The top 4 players which include Anheuser-Busch InBev, SABMiller, Heineken and China Resources Enterprises, account for a significant share of the industry.
-By product, the industry can be segmented as into the various types of beverages such as beers, vodkas, whiskeys, rums and wines.
+The top 4 players which include Anheuser-Busch InBev, SABMiller, Heineken, and China Resources Enterprises, account for a significant share of the industry.
+By product, the industry can be segmented into the various types of beverages such as beers, vodkas, whiskeys, rums, and wines.

-The growth in the global demand for alcoholic beverages is expected to be initially moderate but is expected to grow stronger with increasing consumer base for alcohol consumption especially among youth generation in the forecasted period.
+The growth in the global alcoholic beverage market is expected to be initially moderate but is expected to grow stronger with increasing consumer base for alcohol consumption especially among youth generation in the forecasted period.

 Availability of substitutes such as non-alcoholic beverages and energy drinks pose a significant threat to the industry.
 Health and wellness awareness has started to shape the consumption habits of the consumer.
 Consumers now are more informed than before, and the increased awareness regarding the ill effects of alcoholic beverages may pose a threat to the industry.

 Major players in the industry are forming alliances in order to create dominance in the market acquiring a significant share of the alcoholic beverage industry.
 For instance, SABMiller, a London-based brewing company has a joint venture with the North American Molson Coors Brewing Company that has acquired a significant industry share in the beer segment, aimed to gain a competitive edge over the players from the developing countries such as India, China, and Brazil.